All Episodes

 So how do you deal first with the Senate parliamentarian?

-But in you know traditionally what happens is that the the rulings um can change right up to the last minute when you agree to changing the language and it's all kind of like a kabuki theater because at the end you get pretty much what you want, but you had to say it a different way.
+But traditionally, what happens is that the rulings can change right up to the last minute when you agree to changing the language, and it's all kind of like a kabuki theater, because at the end, you get pretty much what you want, but you had to say it a different way.

 And that's historically the way this process has gone.

-Um it's not clear to me that all of the changes will be satisfactory to everybody, and then at that point the senators are gonna have to decide what are we gonna do about this.
+And then at that point, the senators are going to have to decide what are we going to do about this.

-Well, what do you recommend, considering you're kind of trying to you're a uh leading point on spearheading this?
+Well, what do you recommend, considering you're kind of trying to, you're a leading point on spearheading this?

-Yeah, well, I'm not in the sense that uh the the Senate has to pass a bill.
+Yeah, well, I'm not in the sense that the Senate has to pass a bill.

-I mean, you gotta navigate a lot of this and work with the House and the Senate.
+Well, for the White House, I mean, you've got to navigate a lot of this and work with the House and the Senate.

-You know, I guess the the House passed their bill, the Senate will pass their bill goes to conference.
+You know, I guess the House passed that bill.

-Now the Senate, you know, is they've muddied the waters by trying to take out very key critical uh agenda items of of the president and by an unelected, you know, bureaucrat that has been there since twenty twelve that thinks that we should be paying college tuition for illegal immigrants, which in and of itself is should be illegal if it's not.
+Now the Senate, you know, they've muddied the waters by trying to take out very key critical agenda items of the president and by an unelected bureaucrat that has been there since 2012 that thinks that we should be paying college tuition for illegal immigrants, which in and of itself should be illegal if it's not.

 I think it is illegal.